Everything you need to know about repositioning cruises

 What is a repositioning cruise?

-Repositioning - or sometimes repositional - cruises happen when a ship changes homeports.
+Repositioning, or sometimes repositional, cruises happen when a ship changes homeports.
 They typically occur at the end of a holiday season, when vessels move to a different continent as they chase the sun.

 A classic example involves transatlantic voyages across the Atlantic, swapping summer in Europe for balmy Caribbean winters, or the reverse trip months later.

-Why book a repositioning cruise with Marella?
+Why book a Marella repositioning cruise?

-There are three main reasons, led by a classic: the chance to save money.
+There are three main reasons, led by the obvious: the chance to save money.
 Repositional cruises are usually offered at much lower per-day rates than high or mid-season fares, allowing the chance to take a luxury voyage at an amazingly low price.
-Some of Marella's repositioning cruises are also discounted - sometimes by over £1,000 - to make them the ultimate bargain.

 The Dining Club on Marella Explorer 2 - photo courtesy of Marella Cruises

-Finally, there's potential to visit some exotic places or to enjoy unique themes.
+Finally, there's the potential to visit some exotic places or to enjoy curious themes.
 Rather than simply crossing non-stop, Marella's repositioning cruises over the Atlantic punctuate their long journey at the likes of Bermuda, Madeira or the Azores; some also come with a special entertainment theme such as the Eighties or Nineties.

 Three sample repositional cruises